-As of February 19, 2021, there were 170 holders of record of our common stock.
+As of February 18, 2022, there were 176 holders of record of our common stock.
 Because many of the shares of our common stock are held by brokers and other institutions on behalf of stockholders, we believe that there are considerably more beneficial holders of our common stock than record holders.

-The following table provides information on the Company's share repurchases (of Company common stock) for the quarter ended January 1, 2021 (in thousands, except price per share):
+The following table provides information on the Company's share repurchases (of Company common stock) for the quarter ended December 31, 2021 (in thousands, except price per share):

-Total Number of Approxima te Dollar
+Total Number of Approximate Dollar

 Total Average Shares Purchased Value of Shares

 Number Price as Part of Publicly That May Yet Be

-of Shares Paid Per Announced Plans Purchased l Under
+of Shares Paid Per Announced Plans Purchased Under

 Purchased Share or Programs the Plan or Program

-October 3 to October 30 \$ \$ 75,455
+October 2 to October 29 5 5 - \$ 68,455

-October 31 to November 27 \$ \$ 75,455
+October 30 to November 26 5 5 - \$ 68,455

-November 28 to January 1 \$ \$ 75,455
+November 27 to December 31 5 - \$ 68,455

-Total \$
+Total 5 -

 Repurchases of the Company's common stock were affected pursuant to a repurchase program authorized by the Company's Board of Directors.
 On January 31, 2019, the Company's Board of Directors announced \$75,000,000 for the repurchase of the Company's common stock.
 On May 29, 2020, the Company's Board of Directors announced an additional \$45,000,000 for the repurchase of the Company's common stock.
+On February 22, 2022 the Company's Board of Directors announced an additional \$150,000,000 for the repurchase of the Company's common stock.
 These repurchase programs have no expiration dates.